'I learned my husband was dead on a police computer'

 Having the personality to be able to talk to anyone about anything made Dixie a natural when his policing team was tasked with working in front of the Road Wars cameras, she says.

-Dixie and his work partner Yorkie forged a memorable partnership in the Sky 1 series and they remained close friends away from the job.
+Dixie and his work partner Yorkie forged a memorable partnership in the Sky One series and they remained close friends away from the job.

 "I said when I married Dixie I also married Yorkie because he is a massive part of my life," 35-year-old Mrs Dixon says.